hyperledger/identus-mediator/README.md

  - **CI** automate builds and tests all push to the main branch also as all PRs created.
  - **Scala Steward** automates the creation of pull requests for libraries with updated dependencies, saving maintainers time and effort.
 It can also help ensure that libraries are kept up-to-date, improving their reliability and performance.

+---

+**#atala-mediator on Discord:**

+For fastest answers, join the [#atala-mediator][Link-Discord-Mediator] channel in the official Atala discord and ask your questions, or just chat with other Atala developers and pioneers!

 # Table of contents: